justinbretting/cryptocurrency-exchange-checker/README.md

 This project pulls API data from poloniex.com and btc-e.com and displays the lowest last trade value for a given currency pair.

+It also displays how many units of each currency you would receive for 20 bitcoin.

 Built using Node, Express, React, and Redux

 ## Live Demo